ErikliPizza/OT---Pharmacy/README.md

 # OT---Pharmacy
 An Automation For Pharmacy
-You can use it with your PnP barcode reader.
+You can use it with your PnP barcode reader or RFID.